 - Break the cooled cake into small pieces and add them to a bowl of a mixer.
 Combine them with the prepared buttercream, walnuts and cognac or rum (if using).

-- With beater attachment mix everything together until it resembles a moist mixture.
+- With beater attachment mix everything together until it resembles a moist mixture for forming Rum Balls.

 - To coat the cake truffles in cocoa: Combine 3 tablespoons cocoa powder and 3 tablespoons powdered sugar.
 Stir to combine.
-Alternatively, use the hot chocolate mixture.
 Roll the Kartoshka truffles in the cocoa.

-- Alternatively you can melt 2 cups of dark chocolate melts over a double boiler, then roll each rolled cake ball in the chocolate and set them on parchment paper to set.
+- Alternatively, you can melt 2 cups of dark chocolate melts over a double boiler, then roll each rolled cake ball in the chocolate and set them on parchment paper to set.
 This way the chocolate will dry into a hard coating.